 Fast forward, I met my partner, and soon we were navigating parenthood and our first rental.
 The urgency to learn about money management hit hard.
 Enter the “Barefoot Investor,” my financial literacy awakening!

-Why Needs vs. Wants Matters
+Why Needs vs. Wants Matters (And How it Informs Spending)

 Even as a 27-year-old mom of three, my husband and I still make financial mistakes.
 But here’s the thing: we don’t want our kids to repeat them.

-That’s why I created “The Saving Seed Money Workbook & How-to Guide for Parents.”
-The first two weeks focus on Needs vs. Wants – a conversation I wish I had as a child.
+That’s why I created The Saving Seed Money Blueprint: Workbook & How-to Guide for Parents.

-Equipping You to Teach Needs vs. Wants
+Equipping You to Teach Smart Financial Habits

 - Age-appropriate activities: Make learning fun and engaging!
 Think games, role-playing, and real-life scenarios.